slemire/slemire.github.io/_posts/2020-07-18-htb-writeup-sauna.md

 ## Users enumeration

 Crackmapexec is a good tool to do a quick initial recon and find what the domain name is, the operating system and if there are any non-default SMB shares accessible.
 Aside from the OS version and the domain name, I can't get any other information yet from CME.

 ![](/assets/images/htb-writeup-sauna/cme_recon.png)

 Some Active Directory machines on Hack the Box are configured so an anonymous bind session can enumerate users and groups from the box.
-I tried searching with windapsearch.py but I didn't get any results back so anonymous bind sessions can't dump the user list here (default Windows configuration).
+I tried searching with windapsearch.py but I didn't get any results back so anonymous bind sessions can't dump the user list here.

 ![](/assets/images/htb-writeup-sauna/windapsearch_fail.png)